 The LGBTQ community.

 As a Gay man, I passionately support the LGBTQ community and I have worked with many people on their gender, relationship and sexual diversities.
 I understand the benefit and sometimes the need to talk to someone that is from the same community.
 This is because there is a shared understanding and belief in what is being talked about, which helps create and build the necessary feeling of trust and safety in the counselling relationship.

-I am one of the counsellors at MindOut, a charity supporting the mental health of the LGBTQ community in Brighton.
+I volunteered as a counsellor at MindOut for 3 years, a charity supporting the mental health of the LGBTQ community in Brighton.

 In my role as a mental health ally at Brighton Magistrates Court, I have used my knowledge and experience to talk to people across the country at the Ministry of Justice about identity, men’s mental health and the LGBTQ community.

 I offer counselling using Zoom video-conferencing, instant messaging or email.
 All of these methods are very effective and studies have shown that online counselling can be just as effective as in-person counselling.
 I undertook 80 hours of training this year - 2020, on a General Certificate in Online Counselling, in order to offer online counselling responsibly and safely.